Find A Doctor Or Hospital In Your Network.

 What’s the Hurry?
 Most registration windows are just a special few days or weeks.
 This helps the folks running the registration process get ready to do their best job for you.
 They can reserve that bigger room.
 They can plan to have enough supplies at the best price.
 The happier you are with what you get, the more likely you are to sign up again.
 Plus, giving help is easier when all your needs are known ahead of time.
 That being said, you really don’t want to miss open enrollment if you can possibly avoid it.
 Mark your calendar now!

 Again?
 Already?
 The next open enrollment period for individuals will be Nov.
 1 to Dec.
 15. “But, didn’t we just go through open enrollment?” you ask.
 It does seem like it, doesn’t it?
 Well, open enrollment happens every year.
 It’s a bit like an annual checkup for your insurance coverage.
+A new Special Enrollment Period is taking place from February 15, 2021 to August 15, 2021, you can apply for a 2021 BCBSMT Individual health plan for yourself or your family.

-Here at Blue Cross and Blue Shield of Montana (BCBSMT) we’ve been hard at work getting ready for the 2019 open enrollment period for a while now.
+Here at Blue Cross and Blue Shield of Montana (BCBSMT) we’ve been hard at work getting ready for open enrollment period for a while now.
 From now through the end of year, we’re fine tuning everything.
 Like Bill Murray in Groundhog Day (1993), year after year, we get ready for open enrollment, learning from past years on how to do it a little better each time.
 We listen to what you tell us.
 We talk to doctors’ offices.
 We look at trends in claims.
 We work on the plans we offer.
 We look at all the forms we ask you to fill out.
 No detail is too small to us.
 Why?
 Because we love what we do!
 More importantly, we know how much it matters to you.

 What about Medicare?
 Yes, Medicare has open enrollment too.
 This year, Annual Enrollment Period is from Oct.
 15 to Dec.
 7. There are quite a few special details involved with Medicare enrollment periods.
 There are different date ranges for the different plans (Medicare Part A and Part B, Medicare Advantage Plans (Part C), and Medicare Prescription Drug Plans (Part D).
 Some date ranges are for people who are just getting Medicare.
 Some apply only to people who already have it.
 Some dates relate to when you turn 65.
 Some opportunities are once a year.
 You can get all the details at bcbsmt.com if you or someone you care about is turning age 65 soon.